-Creating Hackney as Home (2013-15) is a research project led by geographers Dr Melissa Butcher (Principal Investigator) and Dr Luke Dickens, in collaboration with Hackney-based Immediate Theatre and Mouth that Roars.
+Creating Hackney as Home (2013-15) is a research project led by geographers Dr Melissa Butcher and Dr Luke Dickens (The Open University), in collaboration with Hackney-based Immediate Theatre and Mouth that Roars.
 The project is funded by the Economic and Social Research Council (grant number ES/K002066/1).

 The project uses participatory video production to explore how young people experience a sense of home and belonging in the London Borough of Hackney.
 The project's five peer researchers spent the summer of 2013 creating short films that capture their experience of living in Hackney.
 From journeys through and across the city come explorations of the impact of gentrification and the history of style, as well as reflections on growing up and out of space and managing everyday cultural diversity.

 Hackney is a part of London undergoing rapid urban redevelopment as well as being a site of complex diversity and inequality.
 This research aims to better understand how young people experience these realities and what would enable them to have a greater stake in their neighbourhood.

 The team developed the following questions as a basis for their initial research.

 Using these questions as a guide, the peer researchers produced short films that reflect on their own personal experiences of belonging, difference, and feeling at home in the borough where they grew up.